luis122448/developer-server/frp/cert-manager/README.md

 # Should show a Secret of type "kubernetes.io/tls".
 ```

-- Test HTTPS Access from a web browser or `curl`:
+- Test `HTTPS` Access from a web browser or `curl`:

 ```bash
 curl -v [https://test.luis122448.com](https://test.luis122448.com)
 # Verify the SSL handshake and the content of your Nginx page.
 ```

-Also, test the HTTP to HTTPS redirection:
+Also, test the `HTTP` to `HTTPS` redirection:

 ```bash
 curl -v [http://test.luis122448.com](http://test.luis122448.com)
 # This should show an HTTP 308 Permanent Redirect to the HTTPS URL.
 ```

-You have now successfully configured HTTPS with automated certificate management for your Kubernetes service accessible via FRP!
+You have now successfully configured `HTTPS` with automated certificate management for your Kubernetes service accessible via `FRP`!